What should to bring on birding tour?

 Those who have never joined a bird tour of course need guidance as to what to bring along on the holiday (or as some may call it, an adventure).
 But even the most experienced birding tour veteran of course also needs the specifics about each new destination on his or her quest to see the world’s birds.

-Frame post bài 4 WANEE asia
+Frame post bài 4 WANEE Go-WILD

 What should to bring on birding tour?
 10